Mathématique: Chapter 80

 Jackson shrugged.

-Woolsey pressed his fingertips to his eyebrows, like he was trying to force a headache away.
+Woolsey pressed his fingertips to his eyebrows, as though he were trying to force a headache away.
 “And your purpose on Atlantis?
 Is that also ‘unspeakable’?”

-“The less we talk about it the better, I’m thinking,” Jackson said, a note of sympathy in his voice.
+“The less we talk about it the better, I’m thinking.”
+There was a note of apology in Jackson’s voice.
 “Pretty sure it’ll be one of those things where I know when I’m done.”

 “I’d really rather not be drawn into your war,” Woolsey dropped his hands.